openebs-archive/e2e-tests/experiments/chaos/openebs_pool_network_loss/README.md

 ----------------------|------------
-LIVENESS_APP_NAMESPACE| Namespace in which external liveness pods are deployed, if any LIVENESS_APP_LABEL    | Unique Labels in `key=value` format for external liveness pod, if any DATA_PERSISTENCY      | Data accessibility & integrity verification post recovery (enabled, disabled)
+LIVENESS_APP_NAMESPACE| Namespace in which external liveness pods are deployed, if any LIVENESS_APP_LABEL    | Unique Labels in `key=value` format for external liveness pod, if any DATA_PERSISTENCE      | Data accessibility & integrity verification post recovery (enabled, disabled)

 ### Procedure

-This scenario validates the behaviour of application and OpenEBS persistent volumes in the amidst of chaos induced on OpenEBS data plane and control plane components.

-After injecting the chaos into the component specified via environmental variable, litmus experiment observes the behaviour of corresponding OpenEBS PV and the application which consumes the volume.
+After injecting the chaos into the cstor pool pods, litmus experiment observes the behaviour of corresponding OpenEBS PV and the application which consumes the volume.

 Based on the value of env DATA_PERSISTENCE, the corresponding data consistency util will be executed.
 At present only busybox and percona-mysql are supported.
 Along with specifying env in the litmus experiment, user needs to pass name for configmap and the data consistency specific parameters required via configmap in the format as follows: